Go to the Students section

 Employers can find out which universities, colleges and training providers are offering degree apprenticeships by visiting www.gov.uk/apply-apprenticeship.

-For more information about apprenticeships at Oxford Brookes please contact Wendy Smith, Head of UK Partnerships: firstname.lastname@example.org.
+For more information about apprenticeships at Oxford Brookes please contact the UK Partnerships and Apprenticeships Team: firstname.lastname@example.org or call 01865 484933